Islandora/documentation/docs/user-documentation/content_types.md

 ![a screenshot of a "Needs Review?" field appearing at the bottom of a new node form](/docs/assets/islandora8_newfieldinform.png)

 !!! tip New fields, with the exception of Typed Relation fields, are not automatically indexed in Fedora and the triple-store.
-Update the Content Type's RDF Mapping [link that section of the docs] to enable indexing the field.
+Update the Content Type's RDF Mapping to enable indexing the field (see below).

 !!! tip To add new behavior based on the results of this new field, check out [link to Context docs]